peripheryapp/periphery/README.md

 periphery scan --setup
 ```

-> Automatic setup only works for Xcode and SwiftPM projects, to use Periphery with non-Apple build systems such as Bazel, see [Build Systems](#build-systems).
+> Guided setup only works for Xcode and SwiftPM projects, to use Periphery with non-Apple build systems such as Bazel, see [Build Systems](#build-systems).

 After answering a few questions, Periphery will print out the full scan command and execute it.